Key Stage 3

 Intent

-Building on their Key Stage 2 design and technology experience, our Year 7 students begin their journey into the world of the design cycle and are presented with real life problems.
-They are encouraged to learn through play, trial and error, pushing boundaries, risk and experimentation, designing structures that reach for the sky, survive earthquakes and save lives.
-Students explore key elements of design, materials, processes, engineering, mathematics and science to design and create, developing their own resilience throughout this process.
-They have exposure to the latest advances in technology whilst investigating ethical and most sustainable use of resources.
+Students will begin their journey into the world of the design cycle and solving real life problems.
+In the first case pupils learn through play, trial and error, push boundaries, risk and experimentation while developing resilience.
+Designing structures that reach for the sky, survive earthquakes and save lives.
+Students then use key elements of design, materials, processes, engineering, mathematics and science to design and create.
+This ambitious curriculum exposes students to the latest advances in technology whilst investigating ethical and most sustainable use of resources.

 Learning Journey